ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/calcofi1/update3.md

 - We would also include the impact that region can have on our analysis, including the region’s environmental factors (weather el nino la nina, ocean conditions, etc) and any related analysis.
 - We could also include some basic exploratory analysis like sardine catch and larvae over time, integrated with an interactive toolkit where the user can adjust the year at will.

-- Data and Importance
+Data and Importance
 - These will be the meat of all our analysis beyond exploratory stuff where we had to do some data manipulation of some sort like lagged analysis or cross correlation
 - In addition, each visualization could have a small section explaining what the data means, what insight we can take away from it
 - We thought of a structure where our page would endlessly scroll down so the user can decide the pace of their reading, alongside making some of our plots interactive for the user.

--Prediction and Interpretation
+Prediction and Interpretation
 - These will be if we have any code or program that can predict anything and conclude the importance of our research